BP3/wm-extract-deploy/GitLab.md

 ```

 ## `gitlab-ci.yml`
 Below is an example on how the Docker image could be used when defining the pipeline configuration.
-It shows two stages, 'extract' and 'deploy', that are executed based on the state of the `MODE` and `DEPLOY_TAG` environment variables.
+It shows two custom pipelines, `extract` and `deploy`, that can be executed using the Bit Bucket pipeline runner.

+The `deploy` pipeline will prompt for the `DEPLOY_TAG` value, that will be used to check out the resources from to deploy to Zeebe.

 ```yaml
 pipelines: